oracle/fastr/README.md

 FastR is developed by Oracle Labs and is based on [the GNU-R runtime](http://www.r-project.org/).
 It contains contributions by researchers at Purdue University ([purdue-fastr](https://github.com/allr/purdue-fastr)), Northeastern University, JKU Linz, TU Dortmund and TU Berlin.

+## Contributing

+This project is not accepting external contributions at this time.
+For bugs or enhancement requests, please file a GitHub issue unless it’s security related.
+When filing a bug remember that the better written the bug is, the more likely it is to be fixed.
+If you think you’ve found a security vulnerability, do not raise a GitHub issue and follow the instructions in our [security policy](./SECURITY.md).

+## Security

+Please consult the [security guide](./SECURITY.md) for our responsible security vulnerability disclosure process

 ## License

 FastR is available under a GPLv3 license.